Welcome to the Membership Application Process for SDBP

 Trainee/Recent Graduate Membership

-To apply, a curriculum vitae/resume and a brief description of interest/studies in the field of DBP are required in the application, accompanied by one letter of good standing from the head/program director of the applicant's training program.
-This category is also available to any applicant who has completed such training within the previous two years (after completion of the training program, the applicant must substantiate eligibility for non-voting membership status by a letter from his/her program director indicating the date on which training was completed.)
+Trainee/recent graduate membership is available to any applicant currently enrolled in a degree program related to aims of the Society OR has completed such training within the previous two years (after completion of the training program, the applicant must substantiate eligibility for non-voting membership status by a letter from their program director indicating the date on which training was completed.).